hamooo90/Popular_movie_Kotlin/README.md

 [Open app in appetize.io](https://appetize.io/app/ "Popular movie")

 ## How to use
-To build this source code in your Android studio you need to put your TheMovieDB Api key in gradle.properties
+To build this source code in your Android studio you need to put your Api key for TheMovieDB in gradle.properties

     #tmdb_api_key=123456789101112131415